animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Apache Geode’s `ResourceManager` will use these two threshold values (`critical-off-heap-percentage` & `eviction-off-heap-percentage`) to more effectively manage the off-heap memory in much the same way as the JVM does when managing heap memory.
+Apache Geode's `ResourceManager` will use these two threshold values (`critical-off-heap-percentage` & `eviction-off-heap-percentage`) to more effectively manage the off-heap memory in much the same way as the JVM does when managing heap memory.
 Apache Geode `ResourceManager` will